 -

 To aid reflection and sharing, a packet of readings, queries, and practices exploring the theme is sent to participants beforehand.
-Together in the circle of community, we share and listen attentively, deepening our connection with ourselves and each other, and furthering our understanding of, and relation to, the theme of the month.
+Together in the circle of community, we share and listen attentively, deepening our connection with ourselves and each other.

 This year, a drop-in Journey Circle is meeting in person on the first Tuesday of each month, from 3:30 - 5:30 pm at 775 Weller Street in Peterborough.
-Other closed Journey Circles will meet at regular times chosen by each circle.
+Other closed Journey Circles meet at regular times chosen by each circle.

 -

 The Non-Fiction Book Club welcomes all to join us for discussion of books with spiritual and social content that are aligned with Unitarian values.
 We meet on the second and fourth Thursdays of the month at 2pm via Zoom.
+For April, we will be reading The Beginning Comes After the End by Rebecca Solnit.

 -